ivaniskandar/shouko/README.md

   To clean a link, share the original link to the Link Cleaner activity and the cleaned link will be reshared.
 You can also copy the original link to clipboard and open the Link Cleaner shortcut, the cleaned link will replace the original link in the clipboard.

+- **Click to Chat**

+  Start a WhatsApp chat without adding the recipient phone number to your contacts first.

+  To do so, click a phone number detected by the system or launch the shortcut after copying a phone number.

 - **Coffee**

   A Quick Settings tile that runs a service to keep your phone screen awake.
 Turning off the screen will automatically disable this feature.